k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 - The **custom data source** is an empty template that allows to define any required endpoint, by setting the following properties:

-  - **Endpoint** - either a full or base URL of your REST API.
+  - **Endpoint** - either a full-path or a base URL of your REST API.
 Then the endpoint paths are appended by using data sets (described later on in this article).

   - **HTTP Headers** - a collection of HTTP Header fields that are passed with the request.